pivotal/docs-tap/install-azure/profile.hbs.md

 ## <a id='access-tap-gui'></a> Access Tanzu Developer Portal

-To access Tanzu Developer Portal, you can use the host name that you configured earlier.
+To access Tanzu Developer Portal (formerly named Tanzu Application Platform GUI), you can use the host name that you configured earlier.
 This host name is pointed at the shared ingress.
 To configure LoadBalancer for Tanzu Developer Portal, see [Access Tanzu Developer Portal](../tap-gui/accessing-tap-gui.hbs.md).